markstanden/apiclient/README.md

 ```

 #### Static Factory Pattern
-Type-safe configuration options are provided using a variant of the Static Factory pattern.
+Type-safe configuration options are provided using a variant of the *Static Factory* pattern.
-This provides IDE autocompletion and type safety while maintaining flexibility:
+This provides IDE autocompletion and type safety whilst a public constructor maintains flexibility:

 ```csharp
 // Using predefined types